Beyonder: Publication history

 Created by writer Jim Shooter and artist Mike Zeck, the Beyonder first appeared in Secret Wars #1, as an unseen, apparently nearly omnipotent being.
 He reappears in Secret Wars II #1 (July 1985), which was written by Shooter and drawn by Al Milgrom.

 Fictional character biography

 Secret Wars

 The Beyonder is the manifestation of the "Beyond-Realm", which exists separately from the multiverse.
 This dimension was accidentally accessed by lab technician Owen Reece; some of the energy from the dimension escapes and imbues Reece with infinite powers, which he wields as the villainous Molecule Man, and the remaining energy gains sentience and becomes the Beyonder.
-The Beyonder creates a planet called Battleworld out of pieces of various planets and abducts a number of superheroes and supervillains from Earth and forces them to fight each other so that he can observe the never-ending battle between good and evil.
-During this time, his powers are briefly stolen by Doctor Doom.
+The Beyonder creates a planet called Battleworld out of pieces of various planets, then abducts a number of superheroes and supervillains from Earth and forces them to fight each other so that he can observe the never-ending battle between good and evil.